Introduction

 - Unpopular models: If a car has no demand in the used parts market, the junkyard won’t earn much from it.

 - Electric and hybrid vehicles: These cars contain batteries and other components that are difficult to process.
-Lithium-ion batteries in hybrid and electric cars require special recycling, making them less attractive to general car scrapyards.
+Lithium-ion batteries in hybrid and electric cars require a different recycling approach, making them less attractive to general car scrapyards.

 2. Dangerous Materials and Safety Issues

 Some car models come with dangerous materials that make them unsafe or costly to process.
-Auto wreckers must follow strict regulations when handling such materials.
+Auto wreckers are required to follow strict regulations when dealing with these materials.

 -